BVetMed Graduate Accelerated

 To apply for the BVetMed you will need to have prior work experience in order to have developed animal handling skills and obtained an insight into the work of veterinary surgeons.
 Before you apply, you must have completed the minimum requirements:

 - A total of 70 hours (e.g. 10 full days) of work experience (paid or voluntary) in one or more veterinary practices

-- A total of 70 hours in one or more non-clinical working environments with live animals (excl. your home environment/family business/pet ownership).
+- A total of 70 hours in one or more non-clinical working environments with live animals (excl. the home environment/family business/pet ownership).

 The above 140 hours must be obtained within the 18-month period directly preceding the application deadline.
 Earlier experience is welcome but will not count towards the 140 hour requirement.

 We encourage you to think creatively about these environments and are interested to hear about any experiences that have helped to give you a sense of the veterinary role in the wider world.
 Examples of suitable non-clinical environments might include, but are not limited to: kennels, cattery, animal shelter, rural or city farm, stables, pet shop, lambing, intensive livestock, abattoir, animal research laboratory, wildlife park, zoo, etc. You do not have to have gained experience in all these areas.